Kim Chan: Death

-Chan died on October 5, 2008 in Brooklyn, after being hospitalized for respiratory disease.
-His age at death is most commonly reported as 90, although he had reportedly told Linda Wang that he was 93 shortly before he died.
-His niece Judy Gee also claimed that he was likely 93 or 94 years old.
+Chan died on October 5, 2008, after being hospitalized for respiratory disease.
+His age at death is most commonly reported as 90, although he had reportedly told Linda Wang that he was 93, shortly before he died.
+His niece, Judy Gee, also claimed that he was likely 93 or 94 years old.

 He was featured in a photography exhibit when he was in his 90s.
 In October 2009, a year after his death, Chan appeared on the cover of the journal The Gerontologist beside his photography portrait.

 Honors and awards

 In November 1999, the Screen Actors Guild presented Chan with an award for lifetime achievement.
-He received another award for lifetime achievement in August 2004 at the Rhode Island International Film Festival.
+He received another award for lifetime achievement in August 2004, at the Rhode Island International Film Festival.